|

 Lance Corporal in the 2nd battalion of The Buffs.
 Born

-at St Mary's and living in Dover, the son of Mr and Mrs J
+at St Mary's and living in Dover and in the Royal Army"

 Edward, Charles, and James also fell.